Check our opening hours for the festive season

-The second machine in our Model Engineer Series metal cutting bandsaw range is, again, very functional and manufactured to a high standard.
+The first machine in our Model Engineer Series metal cutting bandsaw range is very functional and manufactured to a high standard.
 Especially suitable for the home Model Engineer where space may be tight but an accurate machine is required.
 Constructed mainly from cast alloy and cast iron, it has a larger, very rigid bow that enables a high degree of tension to be applied to the blade.
 The blade guides and blade tensioning system are also beefed up compared to the lighter model.
 The whole bow and motor assembly can be swiveled from 0° to 60° on the cast alloy base to create accurate bevels.
 The blade is firmly controlled by larger double ball bearing guides.
 The direct drive motor is fitted with variable speed, so speed can be adjusted to suit the task in hand.
 There is also the choice of a fully automatic function or it can be hand operated by a trigger switch on the bow.
 A locking Emergency Stop switch is fitted.
 A spring system supports the weight of the bow during both operations.
 A latching pin holds the bow in the closed position for ease of carrying.
 The vice is accurately made from cast iron for durability.
 This is a compact and very well made machine with enough capacity for most model engineering requirements and can be relied on to deliver an accurate performance every time.

 |Max Cap Rectangular||130 x 120mm|